 If you cannot successfully create a new password using your security profile, ITS will reset your MIDAS password.
 You will need to follow one of the following procedures:

-- Come in person to the ITS Help Desk in Webb Center, present a picture ID and request to have their MIDAS password reset.
+- Come in person to the ITS Help Desk, present a picture ID and request to have your MIDAS password reset.

 - If you are out of the area, you must fax (or email as an attachment) a copy of a picture ID to the Help Desk.
 Please include the following: